gilesknap/mciwb/dev/_sources/how-to/startup.rst.txt

 - Open Minecraft Java client from the start menu

-  - connect to the server mciwb_server
+  - connect to the server mciwb-server

 - Go Back to VSCode Terminal prompt and type: